The Jewish Revolt Began on the Wheat Harvest hence the Wheat Harvest Imagery in Matthew 13:24-43

 In v.
 39 Jesus says the harvest is the end of the age.
 According to vs. 25-26, this harvest is the wheat harvest.
 The Jewish revolt began in the month of Iyyar.
 On the twenty-first day of that month, Jesus returned leading an army of angels of the harvest mentioned in Matthew 13:39-42 on the clouds of heaven as predicted in Revelation 19:11-14.
 Unknowingly recording the second coming of Christ, the non-Christian historian Josephus writes:

-[O]n the twenty-first day of the month of Artemisius [Iyyar], a certain prodigious and incredible phenomenon appeared; I suppose the account of it would seem to be a fable, were it not related by those that saw it, and were not the events that followed it of so considerable a nature as to deserve such signals; for, before sunsetting, chariots and troops of soldiers in their armor were seen running about among the clouds, and surrounding of cities.
+[O]n the twenty-first day of the month of Artemisius [Iyyar], a certain prodigious and incredible phenomenon appeared; I suppose the account of it would seem to be a fable, were it not related by those that saw it, and were not the events that followed it of so considerable a nature as to deserve such signals; for, before sunsetting, chariots and troops of soldiers in their armor were seen running about among the clouds, and surrounding of cities.1

 The wheat harvest occurs in the month of Sivan, the following month.
-Thus in fulfillment of this parable, the Jewish revolt against Rome and Jesus’ appearance in the sky with his army of angel harvesters at the end of the month of Iyyar portrayed in the image above both occurred right at the start of the wheat harvest.
+Thus in fulfillment of this parable, the Jewish revolt against Rome and Jesus’ appearance in the sky with His army of angel harvesters at the end of the month of Iyyar portrayed in the image above both occurred right at the start of the wheat harvest.
 As stated above, this angelic army in the sky presumably lead by Christ appears to literally fulfill Revelation 19:11-14 and is the first miraculous appearance of Christ in the clouds during the second coming.
 The fact that this presage occurred at the start of the wheat harvest is a potent warning of the impending fulfillment of Matthew 13:39-43 in which the angels following Christ in the sky are soon to begin their duties as harvesters pulling up the weeds and burning them.
-As will be explained shortly, these weeds are the wicked people of Israel.
+These weeds are the wicked people of Israel.
 The fire engulfing these weeds represents both the otherworldly fires of hell and the earthly fires that were about to engulf Israel upon the arrival of Vespasian and his armies.

 A Preterist Commentary on Matthew 13:41-42: The Angels of the Harvest in vs. 41-42 are the Seven Angels of the Trumpets and Bowls of Revelation.